EugeniaYang/EugeniaYang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Ziqi Yang 杨子祺.
-I am a 2nd year Master's student at University of Michigan - Ann Arbor majoring in User Experience and Human-Computer Interaction and I am looking for more research opportunities and plan for apply for 24Fall PhD program in HCI.
+I am a 2nd year Master's student at University of Michigan - Ann Arbor majoring in User Experience and Human-Computer Interaction.

+**I am looking for more research opportunities and plan for apply for 24Fall PhD program in HCI!**

 I gradutated from Shanghai Jiao Tong University with a bachelor's degree in Electrical and Computer Engineering in 2022.
 I also took electives in Industrial Design and social sciences from SJTU School of Design and University of California, Berkeley.